skkestrel/koatl/docs/monads.md

 >>> await f()
 ```

-## Reader
+## Env

-The Reader monad allows interfacing with an external context object.
+The Env monad allows interfacing with an external context object.
 Instead of having to pass around a context object as an explicit parameter:

 ```koatl